 'Over the last fifteen years I’ve ridden two saddles that Bob has built for me.
 The quality, craftsmanship and functionality of these rigs is second to none.'

 What You Need To Know:

-I know how to make a rider comfortable and to be able to use my saddle in an active and efficient way, he or she can demonstrate and speak to to me about their needs, the horse on the other hand has no direct voice he can only demonstrate, showing his discomfort and resentment or by approaching his work with a relaxed, willing attitude.
+I know how to make a rider comfortable and to be able to use my saddle in an active and efficient way.
+Riders can demonstrate and speak to to me about their needs.
+The horse, on the other hand, has no direct voice - he can only demonstrate; either showing his discomfort and resentment or by approaching his work with a relaxed, willing attitude.
 Satisfying the horse is my primary goal, the rider's satisfaction will come as a natural result.
-I've been striving to accomplish this goal with every saddle I've built for the last 34 years, as they say, I know a thing or two because I've seen a thing or two.
+I've been striving to accomplish this goal with every saddle I've built for the last 34 years.
+I know a thing or two because I've seen a thing or two.
 Quality materials, thoughtful design and dedication to making even the smallest detail as perfect as I can results in a piece of equipment that can unite horse and rider.

 The three saddle models presented above offer variations on the classic 'Wade Saddle Tree' that I have always used, the most significant difference between them is weight and bulk, each one is crafted from the same high quality materials, all of them can withstand the same test of time, strength and hard use.